Azlan19/42_A-Maze-ing/README.md

 ## Resources

 - TUM Data Science I (Data Structures) Course for the BFS and DFS algorithm
 - 42 A-Maze-ing subject
 - Asking a lot of other 42 students

-**AI usage:** Claude - To understand packages, dsiplaying the maze in the terminal, and structure of the project
+**AI usage:** Claude
+- To understand concepts and theory abou packages, dsiplaying the maze in the terminal, and structure of the project
+- Generating an html file visualising maze generation and path finder